Get the FREE one-click dictionary software for Windows

 - personal identification number, PIN number

-Derived forms: pinning, pinned, pins, PINs
+Derived forms: pins, PINs, pinned, pinning

-Type of: aggress, attack, axis, axis of rotation, bowling equipment, empale, fasten, fastener, fastening, fix, fixing, golf equipment, holder, holdfast, impale, jewellery [Brit, Cdn], jewelry [N. Amer], limb, mark, marker, marking, number, secure, spike, transfix, triumph, tumbler, victory
+Type of: aggress, attack, axis, axis of rotation, bowling equipment, empale, fasten, fastener, fastening, fix, fixing, golf equipment, hold, holder, holdfast, impale, jewellery [Brit, Cdn], jewelry [N. Amer], limb, mark, marker, marking, number, secure, spike, transfix, triumph, tumbler, victory

 Antonym: unpin